 Vanessa Friedman, style director and leader style critic of The New York Times

-“For me, Colette become part of my fashion training.
-I started on this enterprise just a few years after it opened, and for me, it wasn’t a store; it became a research centre, study room, and textbook multi-functional.
-Every season I would forestall lower back in for a refresher path.
+“For me, Colette became part of my fashion training.
+I started this enterprise just a few years after it opened, and for me, it wasn’t a store; it became a multi-functional research center, study room, and textbook.
+Every season, I would forestall lower back in for a refresher path.
 And it’s miles totally feature of Sarah and Colette’s technique to their situation that they have left us with one closing lesson — one I suppose many style manufacturers might do nicely to take into account: write your own very last chapter, and do it from a function of power.”

 Virgil Abloh, founder and creative director of Off-White

 “My partnership with Colette described my profession.
 Off-White could not exist if Colette did not exist.
-She turned into the first purchaser to locate an order for my logo and the first to do an event.
-Sarah and Colette championed my emblem and me as a clothier over 10 years in the past.
-The significance [of Colette’s closure] is that it brings me to question the state of retail and in which consumers are spending their cash for specialised products.
+She became the first purchaser to locate an order for my logo and the first to do an event.
+Sarah and Colette championed my emblem and me as a clothier for over ten years.
+The significance [of Colette’s closure] is that it brings me to question the state of retail and where consumers spend their cash for specialized products.
 There is a whole lot to examine, yet there may be added something to be taught that could observe to our future fashion enterprise.”

-Lucien Pagès, founder of PR organisation Lucien Pagès
+Lucien Pagès, founder of PR organization Lucien Pagès

 “I used to mention that Sarah is one of the geniuses of French style history, in conjunction with Coco Chanel, Pierre Bergé, and Karl Lagerfeld.
-I even have to say that I experience a bit sad as it’s miles the cease of a generation, but I am fantastic for Sarah’s future, and I am looking forward to seeing what Saint Laurent will do.
+I even have to say that I feel sad as it’s miles the cease of a generation, but I am excited about Sarah’s future and looking forward to seeing what Saint Laurent will do.
 Their vision is particular, as is their experience of retail.
 Nobody has challenged them in Paris; for two decades, they were on the top in constantly following their intuition.”

 Virginie Mouzat, fashion and lifestyle editor of Vanity Fair France